419,390 Shares in CNX Resources Co. (NYSE:CNX) Bought by Great Lakes Advisors LLC

-Great Lakes Advisors LLC purchased a new position in CNX Resources Co.
-(NYSE:CNX – Get Rating) in the 1st quarter, HoldingsChannel.com reports.
-The fund purchased 419,390 shares of the oil and gas producer’s stock, valued at approximately $8,690,000.
+Great Lakes Advisors LLC bought a new position in shares of CNX Resources Co.
+(NYSE:CNX – Get Rating) during the 1st quarter, HoldingsChannel.com reports.
+The institutional investor bought 419,390 shares of the oil and gas producer’s stock, valued at approximately $8,690,000.

 Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Lazard Asset Management LLC purchased a new stake in CNX Resources in the 4th quarter worth $35,000.
-Confluence Wealth Services Inc. acquired a new stake in CNX Resources during the 4th quarter worth $37,000.
-First Horizon Advisors Inc. boosted its stake in CNX Resources by 28,913.3% during the 4th quarter.
-First Horizon Advisors Inc. now owns 4,352 shares of the oil and gas producer’s stock worth $59,000 after purchasing an additional 4,337 shares during the last quarter.
-UMB Bank N A MO acquired a new stake in CNX Resources during the 4th quarter worth $66,000.
-Finally, Rockefeller Capital Management L.P. boosted its stake in CNX Resources by 3,767.1% during the 4th quarter.
-Rockefeller Capital Management L.P. now owns 5,646 shares of the oil and gas producer’s stock worth $76,000 after purchasing an additional 5,500 shares during the last quarter.
-Hedge funds and other institutional investors own 95.34% of the company’s stock.
+Teacher Retirement System of Texas boosted its stake in CNX Resources by 18.1% during the 4th quarter.
+Teacher Retirement System of Texas now owns 164,992 shares of the oil and gas producer’s stock worth $2,269,000 after purchasing an additional 25,296 shares during the last quarter.
+AlphaCrest Capital Management LLC boosted its stake in CNX Resources by 196.1% during the 4th quarter.
+AlphaCrest Capital Management LLC now owns 80,262 shares of the oil and gas producer’s stock worth $1,104,000 after purchasing an additional 53,156 shares during the last quarter.
+Oppenheimer Asset Management Inc. boosted its stake in CNX Resources by 16.8% during the 4th quarter.
+Oppenheimer Asset Management Inc. now owns 43,334 shares of the oil and gas producer’s stock worth $596,000 after purchasing an additional 6,233 shares during the last quarter.
+Rafferty Asset Management LLC boosted its stake in CNX Resources by 61.2% during the 4th quarter.
+Rafferty Asset Management LLC now owns 635,587 shares of the oil and gas producer’s stock worth $8,739,000 after purchasing an additional 241,212 shares during the last quarter.
+Finally, Capital Management Corp VA acquired a new stake in CNX Resources during the 4th quarter worth $4,847,000.
+Institutional investors and hedge funds own 95.34% of the company’s stock.

 CNX Resources Stock Performance